Couchtr26/Currency-Converter/README.txt

 📊 Add trend charts or visualizations

-🌐 Add language support for international users
+🌐 Add multi-language support for international users

 🤝 Contributions
 This project is part of a growing portfolio of real-world tools.
-Feedback, forks, and pull requests are always welcome.
+Feedback, forks, and pull requests are always welcome!

 📄 License
 MIT License — Free to use, modify, and share.

 👨‍💻 Author
-Thomas (Grey Knight Software)
+Thomas — Grey Knight Software
 GitHub: @Couchtr26
 © 2025 — All Rights Reserved